Geoff Hunt: Career Overview

+Hunt turned professional shortly after winning his third World Amateur Squash Championship final in 1971.

 He was ranked the World No.1 squash player from 1975 to 1980.
 He won the World Open title four times.
 He was the event's inaugural champion, winning the competition on the first four occasions it was held (1976, 1977, 1979 and 1980).
-He also won the International Amateur Individual Championship three times (1967, 1969, and 1971), and the British Open (which was considered to be the effective world championship event involving both amateurs and professionals before the World Open began) eight times between 1969 and 1981.
+He also won the British Open (which was considered to be the effective world championship event involving both amateurs and professionals before the World Open began) eight times between 1969 and 1981.
 Hunt won 178 of the 215 tournaments he contested during his career.

+In 1974, he was a leading participant in the formation of the International Squash Players Association which was formed to give players a voice in an era dominated by the Squash Rackets Association.
+He was elected vice-president alongside Jonah Barrington (chairman), Ken Hiscoe (president) and Geoff Poole (secretary).

+Hunt was known for having great determination.
+He ultimately suffered back problems, which curtailed his career.
 After retiring as a player, Hunt served as the Head Squash Coach at the Australian Institute of Sport from 1985–2003, where he helped develop a new generation of Australian squash stars.
 He then worked for 8 years at the Aspire Academy in Doha, Qatar.
 Following his retirement and move back to Australia, he has continued to coach Qatari professional player Abdulla Mohd Al Tamimi.